PabloSajnovsky/tkScenarist/html/en/md/en:tab_characters.md

 Please, note this text editor manages with **automatic backup**
 feature: anything you enter into this object will be automatically saved into software's memory.
-However, this does not exempt you to save your project's file regularily.
+However, this does not exempt you from saving your project file regularly.

 Return to [summary](#summary).